YoursTrulyZain/cinema-frontend-nextjs/README.md

 A modern, responsive web application for a cinema booking system built with Next.js 15 and React 19.
 This application provides a seamless movie ticket booking experience with a beautiful and intuitive user interface.

+The backend for this project can be found here: https://github.com/YoursTrulyZain/cinema-backend-nestjs

 ## Features

 - 🎬 Movie browsing and searching